Skip to main contentSkip to navigation

 A dropped external hard drive is treated as a head-crash suspect until the clean-bench inspection proves otherwise.
 The workflow is: power off, ship intact with the original enclosure, bench triage, clean-bench head stack assessment, donor match, head swap, imaging with adaptive head map, and file verification on fresh target media.

-Most dropped externals that stopped responding have suffered a head crash (heads contacted the platter surface at 5,400-7,200 RPM).
+Dropped externals that stop responding may have suffered a head crash where the heads contacted the platter surface.
 Every additional power-on cycle risks scoring the platters further.
 The procedure below is the order we follow in the Austin lab on a standard 2.5-inch or 3.5-inch drop case.

-- Ship intact.
+2. Ship intact.
 Ship the drive in the original enclosure with the original bridge board, even if visibly damaged.
-For WD My Passport, the bridge contains the encryption key.
+For WD My Passport models with hardware encryption, the bridge may be required to reconstruct the key path.
 Pack with anti-static wrap and at least two inches of cushioning.

-- Head swap in the clean bench.
+7. Head swap in the clean bench.
 The donor head stack assembly is transplanted into the patient drive under the ULPA-filtered hood.
-The procedure is typically a Tier 4 head swap at $1,200–$1,500with donor included.
+The procedure is typically a Tier 4 head swap at $1,200–$1,500.
+Donor drives are matching drives used for parts.
+Typical donor cost: $50–$150 for common drives, $200–$400 for rare or high-capacity models.
+We source the cheapest compatible donor available.

 How Does WD My Passport Hardware Encryption Affect Data Recovery?

-WD My Passport drives encrypt every sector with AES-256 through the USB bridge controller, even when no password is set.
-The Data Encryption Key lives in flash on the bridge board and is cryptographically bound to the controller.
-Removing the drive from its enclosure or replacing the bridge board renders the data unreadable until the key is extracted and transplanted.
+Many WD My Passport drives encrypt sectors with AES-256 through the USB bridge controller, even when no password is set.
+The Data Encryption Key can live in bridge firmware, controller state, or service-area metadata.
+Removing the drive or replacing the bridge board can render data unreadable until the key path is preserved or reconstructed.

-Every WD My Passport produced since roughly 2010 uses hardware AES-256 encryption as a standard design feature, not an optional security mode.
+Many WD My Passport generations use hardware AES-256 encryption as a standard design feature, not only as an optional security mode.
 Customers usually discover this only when the bridge fails and a technician pulls the bare drive into a SATA dock: the internal platters are filled with encrypted ciphertext that looks like random noise.

-Practical consequences for the customer: do not remove the drive from its enclosure, do not swap the bridge board with a donor, and do not ship the drive without the original bridge.
-Losing the bridge means losing the key.
-This is true even for customers who never set a password, because the default-password KEK path still requires the original board's identity values.
-Most WD Passport recoveries with a dead bridge land in the firmware tier at $600–$900 when the internal mechanism is healthy; dropped Passports with head failure escalate to $1,200–$1,500 plus donor cost.
+Practical consequences for the customer: do not remove the drive from its enclosure, do not swap the USB board with a donor, and do not ship the drive without the original USB board.
+Losing that board can remove the easiest recovery path, especially when board firmware, ROM data, or controller identity values are required.
+WD Passport recoveries with a dead USB board often land in the firmware tier at $600–$900 when the internal mechanism is healthy; dropped Passports with head failure escalate to $1,200–$1,500.
+Donor drives are matching drives used for parts.
+Typical donor cost: $50–$150 for common drives, $200–$400 for rare or high-capacity models.
+We source the cheapest compatible donor available.

 External Hard Drive Recovery: Common Questions